samgrimm/DevcampPortfolio/README.md

 # DevCamp Portfolio Application

-This README would normally document whatever steps are necessary to get the application up and running.
+This **README** would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+_Things you may want to cover_:

 * Ruby version